-Place the chicken in the slow cooker and cook on low for 4-6 hours.
-Once done turn the slow cooker off and carefully remove the chicken and let rest for about 20 minutes.
+- Place the chicken in a slow cooker and cook on low for 4-6 hours.
+Once done turn the slow cooker off and carefully remove the chicken and let rest.

-While your pan is heating up cut the peaches in half and remove the stones.
-Brush the flesh side of each peach with some melted butter/ghee.
+- While your pan is heating up cut the peaches in half and remove the stones.
+Brush the flesh side of each peach with the 1 TBS melted butter/ghee.
 Place cut side down in the hot pan and let cook for about 4-5 minutes on one side then using kitchen tongs carefully turn the peaches over and cook for about 2 minutes on the other side.
 You might have to cook the peaches in batches depending on how big your pan is.

 - Remove from the heat and place on a chopping board.
 Cut the peaches into quarters.

 - Serve chicken and peaches together with some greens or however you like.